-Charcoal is fundamental to achieving grilling perfection and the charcoal you select will directly affect fire quality, temperature control, and flavor profile.
-Briquettes are essentially saw dust compounded with additives, binders, and chemicals to promote lighting; whereas lump charcoal, the purest form of charcoal, is produced from chunks of hardwood.
+Great charcoal is fundamental to achieving grilling perfection and the charcoal you select will directly affect fire quality, temperature control, and flavor profile.
+Typically, briquettes are composed of sawdust compounded with additives, binders, and chemicals to promote lighting; whereas lump charcoal, the purest form of charcoal, is produced from chunks of hardwood.

-The Vision Grills Professional Series patent pending ProZone™ is equipped with an integrated electric starter port for quick lighting.
-Simply place up to 4 pounds of Vision Grills lump charcoal in the interior fire bow, slide the heating element into the starter port, and plug in.
+A: The Vision Grills Professional Series patent pending ProZone™ is equipped with an integrated electric starter port for quick lighting.
+Simply fill the interior fire bowl one inch above the air holes with lump charcoal, slide the heating element into the starter port, and plug in.
 Igniting from the bottom of the charcoal will promote quick and even ignition.

-- Angled electric heating elements: designed to be placed at the bottom of the charcoal load and plugged in, ignition should occur within 5-10 minutes
+- Angled electric heating elements: designed to be placed at the bottom of the charcoal and plugged in, ignition should occur within 8-12 minutes

-- Hand held torches: simply create a crater in the center of the charcoal load, point the flame at several pieces of charcoal until glowing, then fold the surrounding charcoal on top of the ignited pieces
+- Hand held torches: simply create a crater in the center of the charcoal, point the flame at several pieces of charcoal until glowing, then fold the surrounding charcoal on top of the ignited pieces

-- Starter blocks: create a crater in the center of the charcoal load, place lighter blocks in the center and ignite
+- Starter blocks: create a crater in the center of the charcoal, place lighter blocks in the center and ignite

-- Chimney starter: stuff newspaper into the bottom on the chimney, place charcoal on top, and ignite the newspaper
+- Chimney starter: stuff newspaper into the bottom of the chimney, place charcoal on top, and ignite the newspaper

 A: NO. DO NOT USE LIGHTER FLUID to ignite charcoal for use in a Vision Grills Kamado.
 The ceramic construction promotes moisture retention and will absorb lighter fluid and its fumes, causing unsavory flavors and odors.